 Instructions

-- Meanwhile: Melt 4 tablespoons of the butter in a large saucepan or Dutch oven, with a tight fitting lid, over medium – medium/low heat.
-Add the shallots and season with salt and pepper.
-Cook, stirring occasionally, until soft, about 2-3 minutes.
+- Saute aromatics: Place a Dutch oven or large saucepan (with a tight fitting lid) over medium to medium-low heat.
+Add 4 tablespoons of butter to the pan and melt.
+Once the butter is melted, add the shallots and season generously with salt and pepper.
+Cook, stirring occasionally, for about 2-3 minutes or until the shallots are soft.
 Add the garlic and cook until fragrant, about 30 seconds – 1 minute.

-- Add the rice and increase the heat to medium.
-Cook, stirring occasionally, until lightly toasted and every grain is coated in butter, about 2-3 minutes.
+- Then add the rice: Add the rice to the pan and increase the heat to medium.
+Cook, stirring occasionally, until the rice is lightly toasted and every grain is coated in butter, about 2-3 minutes.
 Add 1 cup of wine and cook for 2 minutes, stirring occasionally, until the Arborio starts to look creamy in texture.
-Stir in the stock, increase heat to medium-high and bring contents to a rapid simmer (this will take about 2-4 minutes).
+Stir in the warm stock.
+Then, increase the heat to medium-high and bring contents to a rapid simmer (this will take about 2-4 minutes).

-- Cover pot, transfer to the oven and bake, stirring once halfway through, until the rice is tender and the liquid is almost absorbed, about 25 minutes.
+- Oven bake: Cover pot, transfer to the oven and bake, stirring once halfway through, until the rice is tender and the liquid is almost absorbed, about 25 minutes.

-- Optional Garnish, Crispy Sage Leaves: Heat ¼ cup of extra virgin olive oil in a small sauté pan over medium high heat.
-Add sage leaves and fry, 3-5 seconds, until crispy.
-Remove with a fork or slotted spoon to a paper towel lined plate.
+- Optional garnish – crisp the sage leaves: Heat ¼ cup of extra virgin olive oil in a small sauté pan over medium-high heat.
+Add the sage leaves and quickly fry, for about 3-5 seconds, or until crispy.
+Use a fork or slotted spoon to transfer the leaves from the pan to a paper towel lined plate to drain..
 Sprinkle generously with coarse sea salt.
 Use as garnish for risotto.

 Notes